-Born in Columbus, Ohio, on April 23, 1851, to free African Americans, Granville T. Woods received little schooling as a young man and, in his early teens, took up a variety of jobs, including as a railroad engineer in a railroad machine shop, as an engineer on a British ship, in a steel mill, and as a railroad worker.
+Born in Columbus, Ohio, on April 23, 1851, to free African Americans, Granville T. Woods received a vocational hands-on education in a railroad shop a child, in his teens became a machinist, fireman and, eventually, a railroad engineer in a railroad machine shop.
+From 1876 to 1878, Woods worked in a steel mill, on a British steam ship and as a railroad Engineer.
 From 1876 to 1878, Woods lived in New York City, taking courses in engineering and electricity—a subject that he realized, early on, held the key to the future.

 Back in Ohio in the summer of 1878, Woods was employed for eight months by the Springfield, Jackson and Pomeroy Railroad Company to work at the pumping stations and the shifting of cars in the city of Washington Court House, Ohio.
 He was then employed by the Dayton and Southeastern Railway Company as an engineer for 13 months.
 During this period, while traveling between Washington Court House and Dayton, Woods began to form ideas for what would later be credited as his most important invention: the “inductor telegraph.”
 He worked in the area until the spring of 1880, and then moved to Cincinnati.